 Butternut Squash Pasta with Toasted Breadcrumbs

-A quick and easy weeknight pasta that features a garlic-infused olive oil sauce and roasted butternut squash.
-Chickpeas add protein, and the toasted breadcrumbs make for a great (cheese-free) topping.
+A quick and easy weeknight pasta.
+Roasted butternut squash, a garlic-infused olive oil sauce and chickpeas (for protein).
+Toasted breadcrumbs make for a great (cheese-free) topping.
 Vegan & Gluten Free (option). <jump to recipe>

 Nothing says cozy like curling up with a big ol’ bowl of noodles.
 These days, after getting home from work, I have all of ten seconds before I end up in my (very) well-worn sweatpants.
 And after that, there’s a zero percent chance that I’ll leave the house to pick up groceries for dinner.
 Thankfully, this Butternut Squash Pasta is something you can make from even the saddest looking fridge.
 What started as a way for me to avoid the grocery store, has now entered our regular rotation as an easy weeknight pasta - grocery shopping optional.